What it is

 Who we are

-Out Bush On Country is a partnership between Adventure Works Australia Ltd., Dooloomai Youth Project Inc.and the Tasmanian Aboriginal Centre.
-Designed with input from 45 specialists through the ‘Out Bush On Country Technical Advisory Group’, the Out Bush model of care is surrounded by a caring and committed community of professionals.
+Out Bush On Country is currently delivered by Adventure Works Australia Ltd. Designed with input from Dooloomai Youth Project Inc., Tasmanian Aboriginal Centre mentors and 45 specialists through the ‘Out Bush On Country Technical Advisory Group’, the Out Bush model of care is surrounded by a caring and committed community of professionals.

-Adventure Works directors and Dooloomai practitioners have a long history of providing nature-based experiences to help build health and facilitate healing with a range of target groups.
+Adventure Works practitioners have a long history of providing nature-based experiences to help build health and facilitate healing with a range of target groups.
 This program is informed by research and practice experience, and is designed to activate the known benefits of social connection, nature contact, physical activity and intentional conversations for survivors of severe early life adversities.

 With input and guidance from Aboriginal community members, Out Bush On Country adventures are facilitated by multi-disciplinary teams that may include outdoor educators, outdoor guides, outdoor instructors, counsellors, family therapists, psychologists or youth workers.
-It is the wisdom of Aboriginal collaborators and time on country, combined with strong practitioner teams, the benefits of bush adventure therapy, and the tailored sequencing of therapeutic sessions, Out Bush participants are supported towards the healthy changes they want to make.
+With input and wisdom generously provided by Aboriginal collaborators, strong practitioner teams, time on country, bush adventure therapy methods, and tailored sequencing of therapeutic sessions, Out Bush participants are supported towards the healthy changes they want to make.